 OIST expects that Research Interns are independently funded.
-If necessary, Graduate School or the host Unit may support the Research Intern with travel, accommodation, and a per diem, in accordance with OIST PRP Chapter 29.
+If necessary, Graduate School or the host Unit may support the Research Intern with travel, accommodation, and a per diem payment, in accordance with OIST PRP Chapter 29.
+Research Interns who reside in Okinawa but outside OIST receive an Internship Allowance on a workday basis instead of a per diem payment.